A smooth landing for families moving off Bluebird or Serve

 The easiest transitions usually happen in stages.
 You don’t need to recreate your full Bluebird or Serve setup on day one.

-You can start with a primary funding card and 1 to 3 dependent cards as you get comfortable with FamZoo and add more cards anytime afterwards.
+You can start with a primary funding card and one to three dependent cards as you get comfortable with FamZoo and add more cards anytime afterwards. -

 We’d rather be straightforward than overpromise.
 FamZoo is a strong fit for many Bluebird and Serve families, but there are a couple of differences worth knowing up front.